 The Wandering Moose Cafe by a Covered Bridge

-I guess every day can’t be great, and it certainly could have been much worse.
-I could have been driving to work in the storm!
-On my way to West Cornwall, I spotted another roadside sign pointing to a covered bridge.
+I suppose every day can’t be great, and it certainly could have been much worse.
+I could have been driving with a migraine to work in the storm!
+Instead, on my way to West Cornwall, I spotted another roadside sign pointing to a covered bridge.
 On the other side of this bridge was The Wandering Moose Café.
 I relished a savory cup of potato garlic soup and some fried onion rings.
 Probably an odd combination to some, but that’s what my cranky body craved.

-I continued on through Canaan, choosing to rest at a Wal-Mart near the starting point of my drive tomorrow.
-I can say, this drive was spectacular.
-Each individual leaf on one tree I passed by was half yellow and half red – truly amazing.
-I hope another opportunity to photograph a tree as such presents itself.
+I continued on through Canaan, choosing to rest at a Walmart near the starting point of my scenic drive tomorrow in New York.
+I can say, this drive through Connecticut was spectacular.
+Each individual leaf on one tree I passed by was half yellow and half red…truly amazing!
+I hope get another opportunity to photograph a tree like that.